 United States Space Force

-The U.S. government announced on 29 August 2019 to establish the U.S. Space Command to defend its interests in space.
+The U.S. government announced on 29 August 2019 a decision to establish the U.S. Space Force to defend its interests in space.
 "This is a landmark day, one that recognizes the centrality of space to America's security and defense," President Donald Trump said in a White House ceremony joined by John Raymond, the first commander of U.S. Space Command.

 Trump ordered the establishment of Space Command in late 2018, making it the 11th unified combatant command of the U.S. Department of Defense.
 The newly established Space Command is built to "protect America's dominance in space" by "employing assigned forces from every branch of the military" and "delivering combat power by operating superior space capabilities such as communications, intelligence, navigation, and early missile detection and warning," according to a White House statement.